Geopolitical Conflict and Your Portfolio: What History Suggests and What to Do Now

 This chart matters because it shows how quickly markets can digest a shock and move on to the next question.

-The market doesn’t just ask “What happened?”
+In every instance we examined, the market doesn’t just ask “What happened?”
 It asks:

 - What’s the path from here?